Spray Foam Insulation for New Build Homes: Answers to Frequently Asked Questions

 We don’t want to leave any areas open where the outside air can sneak it.

-What if I Need to Rewire My Home After the Foam Insulation Install?
+What Happens If I Need to Rewire My Home After Spray Foam is Installed?

-Open cell spray foam is very pliable.
-This means wire can be run through it if needed in the future.
+Open cell spray foam is pliable enough to allow wires to be run through it if necessary.

 READ MORE: How to Snake a Wire Through a Wall with Insulation

-Is it Safe to Spray Foam Over the Electrical Wires and Plumbing?
+Is it Safe to Spray Foam Over Electrical Wires and Plumbing?

 Learn More About Spray Foam Insulation for New Build Homes